Subnautica 2 guide: 15 tips to help you ...

 Place beacons everywhere

-There is no pull-up map in Subnautica 2.
-Navigation relies entirely on environmental landmarks, terrain recognition, and beacons you place yourself.
-Beacons are craftable items you can drop anywhere in the world.
-Once placed, you name them, and they appear as labeled icons on your HUD.
+There's no pull-up map in Subnautica 2.
+Navigation depends on environmental landmarks, terrain memory, and beacons you place yourself.
+Beacons are craftable items you drop anywhere.
+Once placed, you name them and they appear as labeled icons on your HUD.

-GameSpot's tips guide describes beacons as the closest thing the game has to a map system.
-The subnautica2map.com multiplayer guide goes further, recommending that in co-op sessions, one player is assigned specifically to beacon placement before the group fans out, because four players strip resources fast and can lose their route home just as quickly.
+Beacons are the closest thing the game has to a map system.
+In co-op sessions, assign one player to beacon placement before the group spreads out.
+Four players strip resources fast and can lose their route home just as quickly.

-Name beacons clearly: "Base Alpha," "Kelp Cave Entrance," "Copper Deposit" all work better than leaving them as defaults.
-The more specific, the more useful they are when you're disoriented at depth.
+Name beacons clearly: "Base Alpha," "Kelp Cave Entrance," "Copper Deposit" work better than defaults.
+The more specific, the more useful when you're disoriented at depth.

 Build your starter base in the shallows

-Resist the urge to build your first base somewhere that looks impressive.
-A functional starter base near the spawn area, with basic storage containers and crafting stations, is worth far more than an elaborate structure in a distant biome.
-According to GameSpot, you'll be in the starting area for most of the early game anyway, so proximity to your base saves constant travel time.
+Don't build your first base somewhere scenic.
+A functional starter base near spawn, with basic storage and crafting stations, beats an elaborate structure in a distant biome.
+You'll spend most of the early game in the starting area anyway, so proximity saves constant travel time.

-When you're ready to move on, you can recover all your materials from the starter base and relocate.
+When you're ready to relocate, you can recover all materials from the starter base and rebuild elsewhere.
 Nothing is wasted.

 For detailed placement advice and what to build first, the Subnautica 2 base building guide on finding the Habitat Builder covers the full setup process.